 - dry scalp

-But there’s one major difference to look out for – seborrhoeic dermatitis tends to be more severe.
+But there’s one major difference to look out for – seborrheic dermatitis tends to be more severe.
 So you can expect tosee more flakes, experience more itch and see more signs of irritation than with dandruff.

-The cause of seborrhoeic dermatitis
+The cause of seborrheic dermatitis

 As Malassezia breaks down your scalp oils, it forms an irritant: oleic acid.
-Half the world’s population is sensitive to it and formost of them that leads to dandruff; for others, it results in a more intense case of seborrhoeic dermatitis.
+Half the world’s population is sensitive to it and formost of them that leads to dandruff; for others, it results in a more intense case of seborrheic dermatitis.